Quick answer

 The Bottom Line

 For a big library to explore, the 2026 picks are clear: Moshi leads on depth of kids sleep content, Calm wins as an all in one family sleep app, and Hatch is the natural choice if you already own its device.
 But those are catalogs and routines.
-For a baby's bedtime, Sleepytale is the better answer, with personalized lullabies and gentle stories built to calm, wrapped inside a whole soothing routine, screen on or off.
+For a baby, Sleepytale is the better answer, because Cleo is a friend rather than a shelf: original lullabies and musicals sung for your own little one, with stories, rhymes, little lessons, and chats from the same voice, at nap time, in the car, or at lights out, screen on or off.

 Frequently Asked Questions